umarov90/DeepCellState/README.md

 Extract them into the same directory as the data folder.

-This is how DeepCellState models can be used in custom script to make predictions:
+This is how DeepCellState models can be used in a custom script to make predictions:

 ```python
 import pickle